ellisp/blog-source/_posts/2020-02-01-tennis-carroll.md

 Of course, Dodgson was a highly accomplished mathematician so no surprise that he is correct that his method correctly allocates prizes in a 32 player competition with deterministic match outcomes.
 I *was* curious to see if it would work in a larger competition.
 I found that his rules (with minimal modifications discussed later in this post) returned the top three players with the top three prizes, in correct order, 100 times out of 100 different runs.

-Of course, a correctly seeded single-elimination tournament with deterministic match outcomes will also return the top 4 players accurately 100% of the time.
+A correctly seeded single-elimination tournament with deterministic match outcomes will also return the top 4 players accurately 100% of the time.
 I think that Dodgson assumed there was no reliable prior knowledge of players' skill levels, ruling out the possibility of a seeded tournament; certainly he only compares his method to an unseeded draw.

 Note that a Dodgson tournament will take around twice as many matches (varying according to the efficiency of the draw, but around 240 matches was normal in my experiment) as a single-elimination tournament (which needs 127 matches for 128 players).